 The Artist, John Lyons

-John Lyons was born in Liverpool, 1963 as the youngest of a large family.
-His parents were teachers and encouraged John to be creative, whilst open to learning from observation, listening and questioning.
-Not considering art a "real occupation" he was dissuaded from following his natural artistic talent at school and directed towards the sciences.
-He studied Biological Sciences in Surrey, then took time out to train for life as a Catholic Priest, studying Theology and Philosophy at Durham.
-Though not ordained, this period produced a self-confident man with advanced communications skills, including training as a radio-journalist / producer/ presenter to BBC standards.
-Leaving theology, he turned towards medical science, becoming a specialist in Medical Microbiology.
-John underwent training in Liverpool and study at Manchester, gaining his Post-Graduate Fellowship in 1990.
-He then moved to Oxford, as a Senior Scientist at the John Radcliffe Hospital (working for Public Health & the NHS).
-He remained a creative artist throughout this time and was invited by his Professional Institute to design the branding-logo for their National Conference.
+Born, 1963 to teacher parents, the youngest of five children, he was encouraged to be creative, whilst open to learning from observation, listening and questioning.
+Though gifted, art wasn't considered a "real job".
+Dissuaded from following his passion, he was directed towards the sciences as a good source of income.
+He read "Applied Biology" in Surrey, then took time out to train for life as a Catholic Priest, studying Theology and Philosophy at Durham.
+Though not ordained, this period produced a young, self-confident man, with advanced communications skills.
+Whilst training he had been taught to be a radio-journalist / producer/ presenter to BBC standards.
+John Lyons has actually recorded, produced and presented a week of "Thought For The Day" on BBC Radio!
+Leaving theology, he turned towards medical science, specialising in Medical Microbiology.
+John underwent training in Liverpool with advanced studies at Manchester University, gaining a Post-Graduate Fellowship in 1990.
+He then moved to Oxford, as a Senior Scientist in the Public Health Laboratories in the John Radcliffe Hospital.
+He remained a creative artist throughout all this time and was invited by his Professional Institute to design the branding-logo for their National Conference, amongst other things.

 Though Oxford days were devoted to medical science, diagnosis, research, learning and teaching, John Lyons' free-time became devoted to "people in distress" and "creative art".
-He was a volunteer inspector of Police detention suites, a volunteer counsellor with Oxford's Victim Support (specialising in victims of acute trauma, including rape) and a volunteer resident-elected Councillor.
-He represented the needs of his local population at Local Parish Council and Oxford Town Hall meetings, whilst also representing them in a challenge against the County Council, taken up with the Secretary of State (John won this case.)
+He was a volunteer inspector of Police detention suites, a counsellor with Oxford's Victim Support (specialising in victims of acute trauma, including rape) and a resident-elected Councillor representing the needs of his electorate at Local Parish Council and Oxford Town Hall meetings.

 From 1992 John Lyons attended a regular Life Drawing Class in Jericho, Oxford.
 His first ever life-drawing completed here, was accepted for exhibition in the City's "Oxford ArtWeeks", shown at a City centre location.
 At this time John sketched mainly Portraits, drawing with charcoal on bright coloured sugar paper, creating out of the negative darkness into the light of form and highlights.
 Shortly after this, the class-tutor was head-hunted to a position with an American University.
 Not having a tutor, the class was threatened with closure.
 John Lyons took over as the "life drawing tutor" and continued to run the class, sourcing new ladies to model, until alternative arrangements could be made.
 Shortly after he also started whole-day life-drawing sessions at the Community Centre in Littlemore, Oxford.
 These sessions allowed artists the time to experiment with techniques.
 John can recall a fellow artist mixing domestic wall-plaster to then paint a "fresco" of the nude during the session.
 This technique was a great inspiration to John's later work, where he painted female nudes within quick-setting-cement (see below)